Kaalwy/MeiBot/README.md

 # MeiBot

-MeiBot is a simple yet powerful Discord bot designed to enhance your Discord server's experience.
+MeiBot is a powerful Discord bot designed to enhance your Discord server's experience.
 It offers various features, including music playback, dice rolling, RPG character creation, moderation tools, and more.
-If you'd like to contribute or collaborate on this project, feel free to reach out to me on Discord with the username `kaal_wy`.
+If you'd like to contribute or collaborate on this project, feel free to reach out to me on Discord with the username `shusuiwy`.

 ## Features